SNQ-2001/SNQ-2001/README.md

 # 💫 About Me:
 Hello!
-I'm Taishin Miyamoto, a university student from Japan.
+I'm an iOS developer attending a university in Japan.

 Currently, I am involved in iOS application development as an intern at multiple companies.